 The Need for Standardized Metrics

-Dramatic reductions in the frequency of line strikes will remain elusive unless all parties continuously improve and measurements underpin continuous improvement.
-Standardizing how measurements are conducted is an overdue first step to drive performance improvement and increase public and workforce safety.
+Standardizing the measurement process is an overdue first step to drive performance improvement and increase public and workforce safety.
 To achieve this ambitious plan, Gold Shovel Standard is working with balanced teams of damage prevention experts to draft, refine and broadly deploy damage prevention metrics for all stakeholders.

 Human health and safety measurements have been established and broadly adopted over the last two decades, resulting in undeniable improvements in the safety of workers and the public alike.
 GSS raises the bar by establishing and working towards broad adoption of similar measurements for damage prevention that will result in a significant reduction in the frequency of line strikes.